 HEAVEN 17 I’m Your Money (1981)

 Following the politically charged electro-funk of ‘(We Don’t Need This) Fascist Groove Thang’, Martyn Ware and Ian Craig Marsh returned to their roots in THE HUMAN LEAGUE with the more exclusively synth driven ‘I’m Your Money’.
 The multi-lingual phrases strewn over the bridge highlighted an expanding world market while Glenn Gregory provided commentary on how personal relationships were like business transactions.
-Often a forgotten HEAVEN 17 single, it has since returned as a regular stalwart in their live set.
+Often a forgotten HEAVEN 17 single, it has since returned to their live set.

 12 inch version now available on the album ‘Penthouse & Pavement’ via Virgin Records